RafaelGoncalo/social4scienceCLI/README.md

-# Social4Science CLI Interface
+# Social4Science CLI

-## 🚀 Welcome to the S4S CLI Interface!
+## 🚀 Welcome to the S4S CLI!

-The Social4Science CLI Interface is a robust tool designed for social media analysis, focusing on YouTube videos and academic articles.
+The Social4Science CLI is a robust tool designed for social media analysis, focusing on YouTube videos and academic articles.
 This Python script provides a user-friendly command-line interface to collect and analyze data, utilizing YouTube API for video-related tasks.

 ## 📦 Project Structure